SchumacherFM/Anonygento/demo/README.md

 Anonymize a custom entity attribute in the customer EAV model.

-This script creates first the custom attribute in case you want to run this module.
+This module creates first the custom attribute.

-After that it updates the custom attribute for every customer with a unique value (Init[int]).
+After that it updates the custom attribute for every customer with a unique value (Init[integer]).

-The anonymization process sets this value to 'Anon[int]'.
+The anonymization process sets this value to 'Anon[integer]'.

 Anonygento Demo 2